joshbegley/nyt-latest/previous.md

 `Hilary Mantel’s “The Mirror and the Light,” a new “Bridget Jones” and Michael Bond’s Paddington Bear series are some of this year’s most anticipated adaptations.`\
 https://nytimes.com/article/book-movie-tv-adaptations-2025.html

-**Hollinger's Week That Was: Historic second-half stats; Richards trade minutiae; scouting Buzelis**\
+**Hollinger's Week That Was: Historic NBA records to watch in season's second half**\
-`Heading into the season's second half, it's amazing how many season-level records could be in play.
-Plus, Nick Richards trade minutiae.`\
+`Heading into the second half, it's amazing how many season-level records could be in play.
+Plus, some Nick Richards trade minutiae.`\
 https://nytimes.com/athletic/6076918/2025/01/21/historic-nba-records-to-watch-nick-richards-matas-buzelis-jeremiah-fears/

 **Amazon Liverpool documentary to focus on Klopp's entire tenure**\